dotnet/issue-labeler/README.md

 Consume the ML.NET model and make predictions for issues and pull requests.

+## Cache Retention

+Forces cache restores of the Predictor app and the prediction models, preventing cache eviction that would disrupt predictions.

 ## Reusable GitHub Workflows

 The `.github/workflows` folder exposes reusable workflows that can be used from other repositories to integrate automated labeling for issues and pull requests.